 5 were moderately and 15 severely affected 36 months after inoculation (Fig. 2).
 Growth of the inoculated trees has been retarded (Table 2), and production in 1969 was subnormal for most of them.
-Most declined trees carrying light crops had improved in appearance by 54 months after inoculation but 2 trees were severely declined, 2 moderately de-
+Most declined trees carrying light crops had improved in appearance by 54 months after inoculation but 2 trees were severely declined, 2 moderately deduring the last year (Table 2).
+Nearly all controls remained normal.
+Inoculated trees on Carrizo citrange and trifoliate orange rootstocks were affected similarly to those on Troyer citrange, while those on red rough lemon appeared healthy but were slightly stunted.
+The preliminary results from the Somis plot indicate that tristeza virus from any of the 5

-TABLE 2.
-Effect of tristeza on trunk growth of Valencia orange trees on Troyer citrange rootstock in Ventura